2022-2023 Club Administration Timeline - Updated August 24, 2022

 Students can earn credits towards graduation through the External Credentials Program - Officials.
 The program is under review by the Ministry of Education; however, credits may still be earned.
 See the Awards page for more details.

-The sanction process is a guarantee between the organizer(s) and BC Speed Skating that the event will operate according to Speed Skating Canada and/or BC Speed Skating procedures.
+The sanction process is a guarantee between the organizer(s) and Speed Skating BC that the event will operate according to Speed Skating Canada and/or Speed Skating BC procedures.

-Arrange to use BCSSA-owned equipment (horn start and/or electronic lap counter and/or helmet covers), as appropriate for the competition.
+Arrange to use SSBC-owned equipment (horn start and/or electronic lap counter and/or helmet covers), as appropriate for the competition.
 Contact the host of the previous (local) competition to determine the current location of the equipment.

 In coordination with the Recorder and Referee, plan appropriate racing events for the competition.